fall inside a hole

 Smooth rails (1958/9-1974)

 The earliest design of curve rail dates back to the very beginning of Plastic Rail and is completely smooth with no tread or roughness to the rails and no country of manufacture markings.
-There are six circular molding marks on the "bottom" of these rails.
+There are six circular molding marks on the "bottom" of these rails which are a result of where metal pins in the tooling extend to push the rails out of the molding slots.
 These rails were in use throughout the 1960s.
 The plastic mix is harder (or has hardened over time) and most examples seem to have shrunk or expanded unevenly over time.
 Rails do not always fit together well or evenly.

 One later variation of the smooth curve rail has small mirrored numbers marked in the outboard connector.
 The marks appear mirrored in the rail but would have looked correct on the mold itself.
 The different numbers allow rails that fail quality control to be traced back to a specific "slot" in a larger mold that can make multiple rails at one time.
 Many Plarail pieces contain molding marks like these.
 The "top" of these rails has a pip from the molding process.